nicolasbeauvais/CrypTalker-Server/readme.md

 # CrypTalker

-CrypTalker is a open source Android and IOS application for strong (AES-256) crypted messaging.
+CrypTalker is a open source Android application for strong (AES-256) crypted messaging.
 This repository contain only the application backend.

 Not a single message is stored in database.